Can it be Fixed with PDR? A Complete Guide to Paintless Dent Repair

 As we previously mentioned, automotive paint has an elastic limit of how much it can stretch before cracking occurs.
 Some paints are more flexible than others and can sustain a larger, more severe dent before the paint is damaged or disturbed.
 If the paint has cracked or it has been scratched down to the metal, it is unlikely that the paintless dent repair process will repair your dent, and your vehicle’s body panel will need to be repainted.

 The cool thing about modern automotive paint is that it provides more than just aesthetic value.
-It does a lot more than just make your vehicle look pretty!
-It acts as a protective layering and has many desirable properties.
+It does a lot more than make your vehicle look pretty!
+It acts as a protective layer and has many desirable properties.

-Most water based acrylic polyurethane enamel paints have great elastic properties and are still very environmentally friendly.
+Most water-based acrylic polyurethane enamel paints have excellent elasticity and remain very environmentally friendly.
 Because of their great elasticity and resilience, impacts and dents that would normally cause your paint’s elastic limit to be exceeded and crack or become damaged are now completely repairable by the PDR process.

-Some older automotive paints do not have the same elasticity or resilience that modern automotive paints.
-Some exceptions do exist to this rule, though.
-Some modern vehicles use more brittle paints and clear coats that can cause paint to be less elastic than water based acrylic polyurethane enamel paints.
-We’ve all seen old vehicles in junkyards and parking lots from the seventies and eighties where a minor dent has caused the paint to crack and begin to chip off.
-In cases like this, the panel simply needs to be repainted.
+Some older automotive paints lack the elasticity and resilience of modern automotive paints.
+Some exceptions to this rule do exist, though.
+Some modern vehicles use more brittle paints and clear coats, which can make paint less elastic than water-based acrylic polyurethane enamel paints.
+We’ve all seen old vehicles in junkyards and parking lots from the seventies and eighties, where a minor dent has caused the paint to crack and begin to chip off.
+In cases like this, the panel needs to be repainted.

 Body Panel Materials that can be Repaired with PDR

-Generally speaking, most metals and alloy body panels can be repaired with the paintless dent repair process.
+Generally, most metal and alloy body panels can be repaired using paintless dent repair.
 If your vehicle is made of sheet metal, aluminum, or an alloy, so long as the panel isn’t too severely damaged, it can be repaired with the PDR process.
 This is because these types of panels can be shaped with manual tools, are malleable, and have a metal memory, as discussed above.
-Most vehicle’s body panels can be repaired with the paintless dent repair process, but there are some that cannot.
+Most vehicle body panels can be repaired using paintless dent repair, but some cannot.

-There are some body panels that are made of different materials with good reason, but they cannot be repaired with the paintless dent repair process.
-Things like plastic bumpers, fibreglass fenders, carbon fibre hoods, and composites cannot be repaired with the paintless dent repair process.
+Some body panels are made of different materials for good reason, but they cannot be repaired with paintless dent repair.
+Things like plastic bumpers, fibreglass fenders, carbon fibre hoods, and composites cannot be repaired using paintless dent repair.

 This is because most of these materials are unlikely to dent to begin with.
-Although plastic bumpers and doors sometimes sustain dents that can be popped out easily, these panels cannot be fixed with PDR as they do not have a metal memory like other panels.
-When damaged, plastic panels are normally just discarded and replaced.
+Although plastic bumpers and doors sometimes sustain dents that can be popped out easily, these panels cannot be repaired with PDR, as they lack the metal memory of other panels.
+When damaged, plastic panels are usually just discarded and replaced.
 Things like bumpers, trim, and other plastic parts of your vehicle will need to be ordered from a dealership or auto body shop.

 When it comes to more brittle materials like fibreglass or carbon fibre, the materials are more likely to crack or split when damaged and do not dent.
 If this is the case, they will need to be repaired with filler or professionally by another specialist.